-... should be the goal of all natural skin care.
+Strengthening skin flora should be the goal of all natural skin care.
 And we don't have to do much because your skin has all the important abilities to protect and regenerate.
 But all too often we overdo it with well-intentioned skin care and interfere with these natural processes with care products.
-Products that kill germs then get rid of a large proportion of the useful and even important bacteria in the skin flora.
-In this way, this sensitive balance is repeatedly disturbed and skin health is endangered.
+Products that kill germs then also catch a large part of the useful and even important bacteria of the skin flora.
+In this way, this sensitive balance is repeatedly disturbed and endangers the health of the skin.

 A weakened microbiome can lead to all sorts of skin problems or even skin diseases.
 It is associated with acne and neurodermatitis, among other things.
 But now to the basics.